 However, you’ve lost money on the return and only gained one happy and loyal customer.
 You have no way to prevent this from happening in the future or show other, potential customers how great you are.

-If you respond immediately and offer a solution, future customers see that you care about every customer’s experience.
+If you respond to negative reviews immediately and offer a solution, future customers see that you care about every customer’s experience.
 Dealing with a problem well can be more powerful than never having a problem.

 Bad reviews allow you to impact EVERY future and potential customer who lands on your product page.

 And since the people who are reading your reviews are most likely undecided shoppers, this is the most valuable way to turn viewers into buyers.